int08h/blog/content/post/to-catch-a-lying-timeserver.md

 So the path sent to client C is `h(D)`, `h(AB)`, and `h(EFG)`.

-Being a [complete tree](http://web.cecs.pdx.edu/~sheard/course/Cs163/Doc/FullvsComplete.html), the number of path elements required by each client is bounded at `ceil(log2(batch size))`.
+Being a [complete tree](http://web.cecs.pdx.edu/~sheard/course/Cs163/Doc/FullvsComplete.html), the maximum number of path elements required by a client is bounded at `ceil(log2(batch size))`.
 In the case of a 64 request batch `log2(64) == 6` and `6 * 64 bytes per sha512 == 384 bytes`.
 This is how
 we arrive at 744 bytes for a 64-element batch response: 360 bytes response + 384 bytes tree path data = 744 bytes total.